thisis-Solomon/v2-thisis-solomon/README.md

-Once it done, it will be document and anyone fork and make their own
+Once it done, it will be documented and anyone fork and make their own